 Setting finance goals is the first step in gaining control over your money.
 By organizing your financial goals, you take the helm so that you know exactly where your money is spent (and where it is saved!).

-While financial goal setting may seem simple enough, it takes immense effort and hard work to see it through.
+While financial goal setting may seem simple enough, now more than ever, it takes immense effort and hard work to see it through.
 To help, I am sharing my 7-step plan for how to achieve financial goals.

 Before we jump into the nitty gritty of conquering your goals of finance, let’s talk about what finance goals are.